 Pay for Performance-We tie pay to performance.
-The great majority of executive pay is not guaranteed.
+The significant majority of executive pay is not guaranteed.
 Our bonuses demand improvement in operating profit and/or margins and correspondingly strong cash performance.
-Equity awards to NEOs require performance in order to vest.
+Equity awards to NEOs require the achievement of performance targets in order to vest.

-Reasonable Perquisites-In recent years we have eliminated tax gross-ups on perquisites and reduced perquisites.
+Reasonable Perquisites-In recent years we have eliminated tax gross-ups on perquisites and reduced overall perquisites.

-Independent Compensation Consultant-The Committee retained Pearl Meyer as its compensation consultant.
+Independent Compensation Advisor-The Committee retained Pearl Meyer as its compensation advisor.
 Pearl Meyer works directly for the Committee and the Nominating and Governance Committee, and performs no other work for our company.
 Pearl Meyer may, at the direction of the Committee, work with management on executive officer and director compensation design.